 The maximum remuneration of non-executive Directors is subject to shareholder resolution in accordance with the Company Constitution, the Corporations Act and ASX Listing Rules.
 The apportionment of non-executive Directors remuneration within that maximum will be made by the Board having regard to the inputs and value of contributions by the Remuneration Committee.
-The current limit, which may only be varied by shareholders in General Meeting, is \$450,000 per annum as approved at a general meeting of shareholders on 24 March 2014.
+The current limit is \$200,000 per annum as The Board agreed to reduce directors' fees by 25% from 1st of April 2015.